Node Setup

 network: 500mb/s DL, 100mb/s UL (the faster the better)

-jq, yq, sed, curl, and wget are required for running the various commands and config scripts and commands in this guide:
+jq, yq, sed, curl, wget, make, and Go are required for running the various commands and config scripts and commands in this guide:

 curl